 The Discovery Walk

 Once the principal and faculty are briefed on the program, quarterly Discovery Walks begin.
 During each half-day Discovery Walk, classrooms are observed by the team.
 Using the school’s customized template, each classroom is assessed for evidence of planning, student engagement, and implementation of management skills and level of instructional strategies.
-Question such as these guide the team’s conversation during and after the Discovery Walk.
+Questions such as these guide the team’s conversation during and after the Discovery Walk.

 • Will students become independent readers, writers and problem solvers in the future?